What is the True Object Test for Technology Companies

 To further complicate the issue, some states, such as Colorado, allow Home Rule Cities to write their own sales and use tax regulations.
 A city’s interpretation may differ from the state’s interpretation.

-For traditional sellers of TPP, the True Object Test not too difficult of a task.
+For traditional sellers of TPP, the True Object Test is not too difficult of a task.
 However, in this new and ever expanding world of eCommerce, technology companies face a tougher challenge when it comes to determining the true object of a transaction for purposes of taxing correctly.
 Not taxing correctly can be costly both in time and money.
 If the state considers your offering to be taxable and you did not collect tax when you sold it, your company will still be responsible for paying the tax (money).
 Sometimes a state discovers your company is not taxing properly while auditing your customer and reviewing their purchases.
 Their next step might be to begin auditing your company to see if this is a pattern with all your sales.
 Now resources are being spent to defend an audit (time) and you’re likely to end up owing the back taxes, plus penalty and interest.

 For more information on how new sales tax regulations impact technology companies, read this article: